alexjh/scf-wiki/How-to-Install-SCF.md

 ## SUSE UI Backlinks
 ## Helm installation reference

-SCF uses Helm charts to deploy on k8s clusters.
+SCF uses Helm charts to deploy on kubernetes clusters.
 To install Helm see

 * https://docs.helm.sh/using_helm/#quickstart

 ## Installation via helm (includes cert gen)

-Consider the following an annotated session demonstrating how to deploy SCF/UAA on k8s.
+Consider the following an annotated session demonstrating how to deploy SCF/UAA on kubernetes.
 In other words, explanations interspersed with example commands and vice versa.

 To install SCF
 * __Choose__ the `DOMAIN` of SCF and use standard tools to set up the DNS